Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bowen Mountain has 26 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together facilitate 115 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living just 186 meters from the nearest stop.
-Most Bowen Mountain residents commute outward daily due to its residential nature.
-Cars remain the primary mode of transportation, used by 95% of residents.
-On average, there are 2.0 vehicles per dwelling in the area, which is higher than the regional average.
+The area's transport accessibility is rated as excellent, with residents typically located 186 meters from the nearest stop.
+Most residents commute outward from Bowen Mountain, and car remains the dominant mode of transportation at 95%.
+On average, there are 2 vehicles per dwelling in the area, which is above the regional average.
+According to the 2021 Census, a high 32.3% of residents work from home, which may be reflective of COVID-19 conditions.

-According to the 2021 Census, 32.3% of Bowen Mountain residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 16 trips per day, equating to approximately four weekly trips per individual stop.
+The service frequency averages 16 trips per day across all routes, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport